-4. Central Area Housing Typologies
+4. Central Area housing typologies

-The previous chapter showcased typical Building Types, or typologies, found in each of the Central Area Character Places.
-This chapter now focuses specifically on the residential examples among these, by compiling and analysing typical Residential Building Types and associated Urban Types, as explained in the following page.
+The previous chapter showcased typical building types, or typologies, found in each of the Central Area Character Places.
+This chapter now focuses specifically on the residential examples among these, by compiling and analysing typical residential building types and associated urban types, as explained on the following page.

-Each Residential Building Type shown on the following page has its key characteristics, strengths and weaknesses described in this chapter.
+Each residential building type shown on the following page has its key characteristics, strengths and weaknesses described in this chapter.

-When proposing new developments in the Central Area, applicants are expected to identify the Urban and Residential Building Types surrounding the site and to respond to the characteristics described in this chapter, as well as the ones identified in Chapter 3 - Central Area Character Places.
-Although this chapter was informed by typologies found in the Central Area, the same Residential Building Types may be found in other parts of the borough.
-Applicants proposing developments elsewhere in Tower Hamlets are, therefore. also encouraged to refer to this chapter when developing proposals.
+When proposing new developments in the Central Area, applicants are expected to identify the urban and residential building types surrounding the site and to respond to the characteristics described in this chapter, as well as the ones identified in Chapter 3 -Central Area Character Places.

+Although this chapter was informed by typologies found in the Central Area, the same residential building types may be found in other parts of the borough.
+Applicants proposing developments elsewhere in Tower Hamlets are, therefore, also encouraged to refer to this chapter when developing proposals.

-Urban Type
+Urban type

-The Urban Types refer to the historic evolution of an area/plot which is reflected in what buildings stand there today.
-Under each Urban Type category, similar historic and current land uses, street structures and heritage designations are found.
+The urban types refer to the historic evolution of an area/plot which is reflected in what buildings stand there today.
+Under each urban type category, similar historic and current land uses, street structures and heritage designations are found.